Як отримати студентську візу США (англійською)

 - any legal document that proves your personal commitment to return home at the end of your studies.

 A serious student should be able to produce his/her academic credentials and objectives.
 He/she must be capable of presenting his/her baccalaureate diploma, bachelorтs degree, masterтs degree or their equivalents, transcripts, attendance certificates, and documentation on any other studies he/she has completed: university studies, language or computer training or refresher courses, internships, etc. These are the only proof of his/her commitment to continue with higher education.

-Priority is given to those who have made the effort to study English in one of the specialized centers in Togo and have taken the TOEFL test.
-Taking other tests like the SAT, the GRE, or the GMAT is a tremendous advantage.
+Priority is given to those who have made the effort to study English in one of the specialized centers in Togo and have taken the TOEFL® test.
+Taking other tests like the SAT, the GRE®, or the GMAT is a tremendous advantage.
 Priority is given to those who have been accepted in bachelor, master, or doctorate degree programs.
-The student visa applicant must be prepared to discuss his/her study plans and objectives when he returns to Togo.
+The student visa applicant must be prepared to discuss his/her study plans and objectives when he/she returns to Ukraine.

 The student must prove that his /her sponsor is capable of paying for all his/her academic program, and that there is assurance that lack of financial resources will not interrupt his/her studies and force him /her to work illegally.
 He/she must show solid evidence of the existence of:

 - The money necessary to pay for the first academic year;

 - A plan for financing the subsequent years.

 Priority is given to students sponsored by their own parents rather than other acquaintances because stronger ties exist between students and their own parents, who can consequently be more trusted to follow through with the support.
 The proof of financial support has to be the statement of a personal bank account.
 The statement of a company account is not appropriate because this type of money cannot normally be spent for personal use.

 Students have a greater chance to obtain the visa if their parents can prove the source of their financial support and the amount of their income.